Anarchism in the United States: Late 20th century and contemporary times

 In the wake of Hurricane Katrina, anarchist activists were visible as founding members of the Common Ground Collective.
 Anarchists also had an early role in the Occupy movement.
 In November 2011, Rolling Stone magazine credited American anarchist and scholar David Graeber with giving the Occupy Wall Street movement its theme: "We are the 99 percent".
 Rolling Stone reported that Graeber helped create the first New York City General Assembly, with only 60 participants, on August 2, 2011.
 He spent the next six weeks involved with the burgeoning movement, including facilitating general assemblies, attending working group meetings, and organizing legal and medical training and classes on nonviolent resistance.
-Following the Occupy Wall Street movement, author Mark Bray wrote Translating Anarchy: The Anarchism of Occupy Wall Street, which gave a first hand account of anarchist involvement.
+Following the Occupy Wall Street movement, author Mark Bray wrote Translating Anarchy: The Anarchism of Occupy Wall Street, which gave a firsthand account of anarchist involvement.

 In the period before and after the Occupy movement several new organizations and efforts became active.
 A series invitational conferences called the Class Struggle Anarchist Conference, initiated by Workers Solidarity Alliance and joined by others, aimed to bring together a number of local and regional based anarchist organizations.
 The conference was first held in New York City in 2008 and brought together hundreds of activists and subsequent conferences were held in Detroit in 2009, Seattle in 2010 and Buffalo in 2012.
 One group that was founded during this period was May First Anarchist Alliance in 2011 with members in Michigan and Minnesota which defines itself as having a working class orientation and promoting a non-doctrinaire anarchism.
 Another group founded during this period is Black Rose Anarchist Federation (BRRN) in 2013 which combined a number of local and regional groups including Common Struggle, formerly known as the Northeastern Federation of Anarchist Communists (NEFAC), Four Star Anarchist Organization in Chicago, Miami Autonomy and Solidarity, Rochester Red and Black, and Wild Rose Collective based in Iowa City.
 Some individual members of the Workers Solidarity Alliance joined the new group but the organization voted to remain separate.
 The group has a variety of influences, most notably anarcho-communism, anarcho-syndicalism, especifismo and platformism.
 Early activity of the group was coordinating the "Struggling to Win: Anarchists Building Popular Power In Chile" tour in 2014 of two anarchist organizers from Chile which had events in over 20 cities.
 In 2016, the organization published the online booklet Black Anarchism: A Reader.
 In May 2017, a member published an op-ed in The Oregonian responding to police repression of the Portland International Workers Day march and was also featured in a Vice News segment looking at left-wing antifa protests in Portland.
+The group released the first version of their Turning the Tide: An Anarchist Program for Popular Power document in 2023.
+In November 2025, the group was mentioned in a report titled "Infiltrated: The Ideological Capture of Homelessness Advocacy" published by the right-wing think tank Capitol Research Group and presented to President Donald Trump.